chillcicada/tntt/README.md

 ---

-For further usage instructions, please refer to the [template][Template].
-It is recommended to start from the template for an improved reading experience.
+For further usage instructions and examples, please refer to the [template][Template].
+It is recommended to start from the template for an improved using experience.

 ## Preview